-- 24. The officers of the association shall be a President and Vice-President and any such other officer or officers as the board of directors may by resolution determine including, but without restricting the foregoing, a secretary, a treasurer, and an executive secretary or general manager.
-Any two offices may be held by the same person. - 25.
+- 25. The officers of the association shall be a President and Vice-President and any such other officer or officers as the board of directors may by resolution determine including, but without restricting the foregoing, a secretary, a treasurer, and an executive secretary or general manager.
+Any two offices may be held by the same person. - 26.
 The President and Vice-President shall be elected at the annual meeting of the members.
-Officers other than the President and Vice-President shall be appointed by resolution of the board of directors following each annual meeting of the members. - (a) Nominations and elections for all positions may be conducted by mail in ballot with reasonable notice served to all members. - 26.
+Officers' other than the President and Vice-President shall be appointed by resolution of the board of directors following each annual meeting of the members. - 27.
+Nominations and elections for all positions may be conducted by mail in ballot with reasonable notice served to all members. - 28.
 The officers of the association shall hold office for two years from the date of election or until their successors are elected.
-Election of President shall be held on every even numbered year and election of Vice-President shall be held on every odd numbered year. - 27.
-In the event of a vacancy occurring in the position of President or Vice-President prior to the normal expiration of that officer's term of office that board of directors may, by resolution, fill such vacancy for the balance of that officer's unexpired term. - 28.
-No person may assume the office of President until that person has been a member of the board of directors for at least two years. - 29.
+Election of President and Vice President shall be held on alternating years for a two year term. - 29.
+In the event of a vacancy occurring in the position of President or Vice-President prior to the normal expiration of that officer's term of office that board of directors may, by resolution, fill such vacancy for the balance of that officer's unexpired term. - 30.
+No person may assume the office of President until that person has been a member of the board of directors for at least two years. - 31.
 Each retiring officer shall be eligible for re-election.